VPP Application Instructions for the

 - VPP Orientation

-- Protection from Discrimination
+- Protection Against Discrimination

-You will protect employees engaged in safety and health activities, including those specifically given safety and health duties as part of your safety and health management system, from discriminatory actions resulting from their activities/duties, just as Section 11(c) of the OSH Act and 29 CFR 1960.46(a) protect employees who exercise their rights.
+Applicant will protect employees engaged in safety and health activities, including those employees specifically given safety and health duties as part of your safety and health management system, from discriminatory actions resulting from their activities/duties, just as Section 11(c) of the OSH Act and 29 CFR 1960.46(a) protect employees who exercise their rights.

 - Employee Access to Information

 Employees will have access to the results of self-inspections, accident investigations, and other safety and health management system data upon request.
 For a unionized workforce, this requirement may be met through employee representative access to these results.

 To enable OSHA to determine initial and continued VPP approval, you will maintain and make available for OSHA review the following information:

 - Your written safety and health management system.

 - All documentation enumerated under Section VI.D.6.d of the January 9, 2009 Federal Register Notice.